AlexTBHoang/RPSv2/README.md

 # rpsv2

-Rock Paper Scissor game based on TheOdingProject and some Youtube tutorials when I got stuck.
+Rock Paper Scissor game based on TheOdinProject and some Youtube tutorials when I got stuck.